Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions

 \subsection{Matrix completion as likelihood optimization}

-For a \HR{} distribution $Y$ with parameter matrix $\Gamma$, the random vectors $Y^{(k)}$, $k \in V$, defined in \cref{sec:eci} satisfy
+For a \HR{} distribution $Y$ with parameter matrix $\Gamma$, the random vectors $Y^{(k)}$, $k \in V$, defined in \cref{subsec:extremalCondInd} satisfy \citep{engelke2014}

-this follows from representation~\eqref{eq:HRstochasticRep} and \cref{cor:HrDecompositionV} with $v = e_k$ \citep[see also][]{engelke2014}.
-For an independent sample of size $n$ from $Y$, one can obtain samples from this $(d-1)$-dimensional normal distribution by selecting only data with $Y_k > 1$ and following~\eqref{datak}.
+For an independent sample of size $n$ from $Y$, one can obtain samples from this $(d-1)$-dimensional normal distribution by selecting only data with $Y_k > 1$ and following~\cref{datak}.
 We denote the corresponding empirical covariance matrix by $\widehat \Sigma\k$, augmented by a $k$th row and column of zeros to make a $d\times d$ matrix.
 Ignoring the information on the parameter matrix $\Gamma$ in the mean vector, the (surrogate) log-likelihood of this model can be written in terms of our \HR{} precision matrix $\Theta$ as

 where $\pdet{\,\cdot\,}$ is the pseudo-determinant.
 Setting $\widehat \Gamma\k = \gamma(\widehat \Sigma\k)$ gives a nonparametric estimator of~$\Gamma$.
-By \cref{prop:ThetaReps} it holds that $\widehat{\Sigma}\k = \ID\tlr{-\half\widehat{\Gamma}\k}\ID$ and therefore the cyclic permutation property of the trace operator together with the fact that $\Theta \ID = \ID \Theta = \Theta$ for any $\Theta \in \Pcal_d^{\oneVec}$ shows that the right-hand side of~\eqref{llhk} is equal to
+By \cref{prop:ThetaReps} it holds that $\widehat{\Sigma}\k = \ID\tlr{-\half\widehat{\Gamma}\k}\ID$ and therefore the cyclic permutation property of the trace operator together with the fact that $\Theta \ID = \ID \Theta = \Theta$ for any $\Theta \in \Pcal_d^{\oneVec}$ shows that the right-hand side of~\cref{llhk} is equal to

 with $\overline{\Gamma} = \widehat \Gamma\k$.
 In order to use all data in the sample, we can consider this likelihood with $\overline{\Gamma}$ equal to a combined version of the variogram estimators over all $k$, defined as $\widehat \Gamma := d^{-1} \sum_{k=1}^d \widehat\Gamma\k$ and called the empirical variogram \citep{engelke2020a}.